GA Solar Board of Directors

 Executive Committee:

-Carrie Horrocks, Vice Chair
+Carrie Horrocks, Treasurer

 Carrie oversees the administrative, accounting & financial, human resource and risk management operations of the company, including the development of a financial and operational strategy at Radiance Solar.
 Additionally, she is responsible for the Operations and Maintenance division directly.
 In her role as CFO, Carrie provides strategy and metrics to guide Radiance and ensure their goals are met.
 She also serves in a fiduciary capacity to investors and board of directors.
 Prior to Radiance, Carrie worked in manufacturing - most notably overseeing the financial piece of construction and operations of a PET Resin recycling facility in Fayetteville, NC (a joint venture between her firm and Shaw Industries in Dalton).